makrai/notes/bostan18-text-emo-corpora.md

 * DailyDialogs best classif with training on other, Blogs
 * do not train on Emotion-Stimulus and Grounded-Emotions as long as the specific properties of these datasets are not required: bad transfer to other
-  * Grounded-Emotions has different labels and
+  * Grounded-Emotions has different labels
   * Emotion-Stimulus was designed for a different purpose
 * Pearson corr between the similarity measure and model performance: r = 0.32 (mediocre)